Farmers propose tying carbon credits to carbon tax | The Western Producer

 The Prairie Soil Carbon Balance Project, launched in the late 1990s, was a 10-year project designed to determine the changes in soil carbon levels after conversion to direct seeding systems.

-And from 2004 to 2006, the SSCA participated in the Greenhouse Gas Mitigation Program, a national program designed to demonstrate and promote best management practices that either reduce GHG emissions or sequester soil carbon.
+And from 2004-06, the SSCA participated in the Greenhouse Gas Mitigation Program, a national program designed to demonstrate and promote best management practices that either reduce GHG emissions or sequester soil carbon.

 The objective of that program was to promote low disturbance direct seeding systems, reduced fallow, increased forage production, and improved fertilizer and manure management in annual and perennial crops.